sensu/sensu-chef/README.md

 sensu::api
 ---
-Configures and enables the Sensu API service, "sensu-api", optionally configures local firewall rules if the firewall attribute is set.
+Configures and enables the Sensu API service, "sensu-api".

 sensu::dashboard
 ---
-Configures and enables the Sensu dashboard service, "sensu-dashboard", optionally configures local firewall rules if the firewall attribute is set.
+Configures and enables the Sensu dashboard service, "sensu-dashboard".

 sensu::rabbitmq
 ---
-Installs and configures RabbitMQ with the Sensu vhost, adds SSL support by default and optionally configures local firewall rules if the firewall attribute is set.
+Installs and configures RabbitMQ with the Sensu vhost, adds SSL support by default.

 sensu::redis
 ---
-Installs and configures Redis and optionally configures local firewall rules if the firewall attribute is set.
+Installs and configures Redis.

 EXAMPLES